 Last July there was a foiled plot to blow up a plane in Australia.
 The attempted attackers planned to use an improvised explosive device on a passenger plane but, thankfully, the device was retrieved at the check-in desk before the attackers could board their flight.

 As a new preventative measure, the Transportation Security Administration added powders to their list of carry-on limits.
-The current list includes liquids, gels, creams etc. and now powders like baby formula, protein powder and cosmetics powders are being added to the ranks.
+The current list includes liquids, gels, creams etc. and now powders like baby formula, protein powder, and cosmetics powders are being added to the ranks as a TSA-banned products list.

 Well, not a whole lot.